aetiurf/WasmEdge_error_reproduction/README.md

 To repeat this result, you should have [WasmEdge](https://github.com/WasmEdge/WasmEdge) installed locally.

+Now this is added as the [issue#2253](https://github.com/WasmEdge/WasmEdge/issues/2253) on WasmEdge/WasmEdge.

 ## *Host Function* + *Threads proposal* = error

 Uncomment line 6 of `reproduction.cpp`.